He's Vietnamese. She's From North Korea. They Had To Wait 3 Decades To Marry

 But she admits to being a little sad for her husband, "because he went through a lot waiting for me," she says.
 "And does not have any children because of that."

 Her husband just smiles.
 "No regrets," he says gently.
 "I still feel the same now as I did then."
-And, he says proudly, he was able to convince a country with nuclear weapons to change its mind.
+And, he says proudly, he was able to persuade a country with nuclear weapons to change its mind.